Why join ALPSP? (pdf)

 Logged in Members are able to access much, much more information....
-This includes: key documents about the Association; advice on copyright, agreements, licensing, journal publishing and more; free online access to Learned Publishing, ALPSP Research Reports and to selected other publications; the current work of the ALPSP Council and committees.
+This includes: key documents about the Association; advice on copyright, agreements, licensing, journal publishing and more; free online access to Learned Publishing, ALPSP Research Reports and Member Briefings.

 ALPSP Alert newsletter